 Buying a Property in Romania – Real Estate Law in Romania

-If you are looking to buy a holiday or second home or invest in Romania, Transylvania, or at the Black Sea and you are a foreign citizen/investor; there are few aspects you should know about the procedure and the costs for the acquisition of Romanian land or Romanian houses.
+Suppose you are looking to buy a holiday or second home, invest in Romania, Transylvania, or the Black Sea, and are a foreign citizen/investor.
+In that case, you should know a few aspects about the procedure and the costs of acquiring Romanian land or houses.

-If you have chosen to collaborate with a Romanian real estate agent/ broker, you can expect to have an additional commission of approximately 2-4% of the property’s price.
-The local tax will be 2-4% of the price of the property.
+If you have chosen to collaborate with a Romanian real estate agent/ broker, you can expect an additional commission of approximately 2-4% of the property’s price.
+The local tax will be 2-4% of the cost of the property.
 The signing of a contract must be witnessed by a public notary who submits it for certification by the Land Registry in charge of real estate records.
 The fees for the Romanian public notary are about 0.5-1% of the purchase price.
-You will also have to pay fees to the Land Registry (“Cartea Funciara”) to register the Transfer Deed.
-The Romanian Land Registry Fee for a property purchase will vary from 1-3% according to the length of time that the seller had owned the property and the property’s value.
+You will also have to pay the Land Registry (“Cartea Funciara”) fees to register the Transfer Deed.
+The Romanian Land Registry Fee for a property purchase will vary from 1-3% according to the time the seller owned the property and the property’s value.

 Related Contents :